phamduyphat/Mini-Project-4/README.md

 ## Credits

-This project was made possible by the following students from VinUniversity:
+This project was made possible by the following students from VinUniversity COMP1010 - Fall 2024 Group 9:

 - Le Thao Vy
 - Nguyen Anh Duc